ibm-bluemix-mobile-services/bluemix-generator/readme.md

 #### Custom Service Handlers

-Custom service handlers are also optionally supported, so you can specify actions to be taken after a specific service is provisioned by modifying the `generator.js`.
+Custom service handlers are also optionally supported, so you can specify actions to be taken after a specific service is provisioned by adding a `generator.js`.

 There are currently four events that are triggered: